 Running Shoes

 If you wear shoes with little cushioning, you will find that your feet may wiggle around or slide around in the shoes.
 This, of course, is not comfortable.
-But when you invest in a pair of shoes with a lot of extra cushioning, you will find that your feet will stay in place.
+But when you invest in shoes with a lot of extra cushioning, you will find that your feet will stay in place.

 What You Need to Know About Shoes for Plantar Fasciitis